mahendra-awale/som/README.md

-# som
-Self-organizing map in Java and Swing
+# Self-organizing map in Java and Swing

 Graphical user interface and som application for color classification!